justshiv/remote-first/README.md

 A list of tech companies that openly embrace the practises of a [remote-first](http://zachholman.com/posts/remote-first/) workflow.
+All currently support/offer remote positions for international software engineers.

 Company | Blurb | Apply here
 ------- | ------- | ---------